Adobe Firefly Review

 One thing to know before you start

-Test Firefly with a workflow that ends in Photoshop, Express, or a branded content handoff.
-That is where its ecosystem advantage is easier to see than in a single isolated prompt.
+Test Firefly with a prompt that ends in Photoshop, Express, or a branded content handoff.
+That is where its Adobe-app advantage is easier to see than in a single isolated prompt.

 What people actually use it for